Kyren Williams

 Kyren Lawrence Williams (born August 26, 2000) is an American professional football running back for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish and was selected by the Rams in the fifth round of the 2022 NFL draft.

 Early life

 Williams grew up in St. Louis, Missouri, and attended St. John Vianney High School.
 Williams rushed for 922 yards and 22 touchdowns and also had 51 receptions for 774 yards and 12 touchdowns in his junior season.
-As a senior, Williams rushed for 2,035 yards and 26 touchdowns caught 55 passes for 725 yards and was named the St. Louis Metro Area Offensive Player of the Year.
+As a senior, Williams rushed for 2,035 yards and 26 touchdowns caught 55 passes for 725 yards and 14 TDs in leading Vianney to an 11–3 record and the MSHSAA Class 5 State Championship.
+In the Class 5 final against Fort Osage, Williams ran for a state championship game-record 289 yards in the Golden Griffins' 28–14 victory and was later named the St. Louis Metro Area Offensive Player of the Year.
 He also recorded 92 tackles, eight tackles for loss, five sacks and eight interceptions on defense.
 Williams was rated a three-star recruit and committed to play college football for the Notre Dame Fighting Irish over offers from Michigan, Michigan State, Stanford and Wisconsin.
-He is a cousin of Lions receiver Jameson Williams.